ScheintodX/jqinit.js/README.md

 and jQInit knows that these modules have to be initialized first.

-If you not only want them to be initialized but also want to use them, just put them as arguments in the creator function:
+If you not only want them to be initialized but also want to use them, just put them as arguments in the creator function and their public methods will be available:

 	jQInit.push( [ 'MyModule', 'First', 'Second', function( $, first, second ) {

 		first.doSomething();

 		second.doSomethingelse();
+	}

 How do I load jQueryUI / jQueryMobile etc.?
 -------------------------------------------------------------------------------

 This one is a bit tricky.
-Since they don't follow this pattern they can't be loaded asynchronously right now.
+Since they don't follow this pattern they can't be loaded asynchronously right away.
 This could improve if the jQuey people decided to put a loader like this directly in jQuery.
-For now you can use `jqinit.loader.js` in that way:
+For now you can use jqinit.loader.js` in that way:

 loadlibs.js: